ballerina-attic/messaging-with-jms-queues/README.md

 ```

-The `jmsConsumer` package contains file that handles the logic of message consumption from the JMS queue.
+The `jmsConsumer` package contains the file that handles the logic of message consumption from the JMS queue.

 The `jmsProducer` package contains files that handle the JMS message producing logic and test files.

-The `resources` package contains `jndi.properties` file, which manages connections for JMS.
+The `resources` package contains a `jndi.properties` file that manages connections for JMS.

 ##### Understand the `jndi.properties` file